deathserver23/MeXE402_Midterm_Reyes_Del-Castillo/README.md

   - To test the accuracy of the model in prediction of values.

 Objectives for Logistic Regression
+  - Performing Data Cleaning to ensure the dataset consistency, handling misssing values and remove duplicates
-To model the probability of a binary outcome based on one or more independent variables.
-The aim is to estimate the likelihood that the dependent variable equals one of the categories based on the values of the independent variables, facilitating classification and risk assessment.
+  - To model the probability of a binary outcome based on one or more independent variables
+  - Evaluating the program to classify the accuracy of categorical variable

 # 📸Documentation
 ## Methodology